openai/openai-cookbook/techniques_to_improve_reliability.md

 A few months after publishing the selection-inference prompting technique, the authors extended the technique in a follow-up paper, with ideas for:

-- figuring out when the selection-inference cycle should stop or continue
+- Figuring out when the selection-inference cycle should stop or continue
-- adding a value function to help search over multiple reasoning paths
+- Adding a value function to help search over multiple reasoning paths
-- reducing hallucination of fake facts by fine-tuning a model to reason about sentence labels (e.g., sen1) rather than writing out the sentences themselves
+- Reducing hallucination of fake facts by fine-tuning a model to reason about sentence labels (e.g., sen1) rather than writing out the sentences themselves

 #### Method